lundeen-bryan/CuzickSql2/Coding_Challenge/29-CTE_README.md

 ![Step_2_CTE_Screenshot](../img/CTE_%20004.png)

 The benefit of first writing subqueries begins to make sense when we go to the next step which is to grab the code from the next outermost query in the subqueries we wrote.
 Which means we pull both the previous query and the query surrounding it.
-In Step2 of the CTE process we just reference the first result set by the alias name.
+In Step2 of the CTE process, we just reference the first result set by the alias name.
 This is much easier to read and less redundant than nesting a duplicate subquery.

 The last step is changing the result part of the query so that we get the derived columns we need.